FEZModding/FezMultiplayerMod/README.md

 ## Installation

-> __Note__: due to how winforms doesn't seem to work that great on any OS besides Windows, the currently only supported OS is Windows 10.

-### Method 1: HAT

 1. Install [HAT](https://github.com/Krzyhau/HAT) via the instructions there
 2. Download FezMultiplayerMod.zip from https://github.com/FEZModding/FezMultiplayerMod/releases/latest and put it in the "Mods" directory.
 3. Run `MONOMODDED_FEZ.exe` and enjoy!